1 Denison Street

 1 Denison Street is a skyscraper in North Sydney, Australia.
-Designed by Bates Smart, the tower stands at a height of 159 metres, making it the second-tallest building in the North Sydney CBD.
+Designed by Bates Smart, the tower stands at a height of 159 metres (37 floors), making it the second-tallest building in the North Sydney CBD.

 History

 Construction works of the building, built by real estate developer Winten Property Group and designed by architecture firm Bates Smart, began in 2017 and were completed in 2020.

 The conclusion of the works marked the arrival of tenants in the building, including SAP, Nine Entertainment and Microsoft.